-Two years ago today I had a pacemaker fitted.
+Seven years ago today, I had a pacemaker fitted at Papworth Hospital in Cambridgeshire.
 The year before that I was in an advancing state of heart failure.
-At the point of my diagnosis, I was Class IV on the NYHA classification chart; the subsequent class is “end stage”, which is what it sounds like.
-I have idiopathic hypertrophic cardiomyopathy, a disease where the myocardium is enlarged, without any obvious cause, weakening the left ventricle and impeding the heart’s ability to pump blood effectively.
+At that point of my diagnosis, I was Class IV on the NYHA classification chart; the subsequent class is “end stage”, which is what it sounds like.
+My diagnosis was idiopathic hypertrophic cardiomyopathy, a disease where the myocardium is enlarged, weakening the left ventricle and impeding the heart’s ability to pump blood effectively.

 Well, hi there.
 Another year gone by!
 The big news from this year is that Mel and I are engaged, with a date set for next September.
 I’m already looking forward to the day itself, and being surrounded by everyone who is closest to us.
 Tonight we’ve been talking about the most important thing: what music we’re going to have.

 It’s a sign of my continuing good health that we’re doing this; I genuinely wouldn’t have asked her unless I was sure I’d be sticking around in the long term.
 As it is, I’m as likely to be here in 30, 40 or 50 years time as anyone else, and while I’ll probably always be a bit nervous every time I have an unexplained ache or pain anywhere in my upper body, I remain fit, healthy, happy and lucky to be under the watchful eye of a great team at St Thomas’s Hospital, who check me and my trusty pacemaker out a couple of times a year.